 2. Rite of Spring

 5. Fall Wall

 Take Exit 4 off I-691 and head southeast on Rt.
 322 towards Meriden.
 Go about .7 mile and turn sharp left into Hubbard Park.
 Follow Mirror Lake Dr. around lake and past the swimming pool until it ends at Hubbard Park Dr. Turn left.
 Just beneath the highway overpass is a gate that closes the road to the castle at night (currently 4:45 pm) and in winter (November through April).

 If gate to castle is open, note posted closing time and drive up road 3 miles (taking left fork) and park in lot by castle.
 Follow the blue-blazed trail east from the parking lot for 5-10 minutes.
 The top of the cliffs are on your right.

 If the gate to castle is closed, park and walk past the gate up the road.
 Just as you reach the reservoir, turn left onto a gated dirt road.
 Follow the dirt road a couple hundred yards until it curves sharply left.
 Take a faint trail on the right.
 The trail crosses a small stream and heads up left through the woods several hundred feet to an open scree slope.
 Follow the trail diagonally left up through the scree to a steep, faint trail that leads to base of the cliffs near route "Shades of Grey" and "Grey Corner" (Amphitheater Area).
 A sketchy, loose goat trail skirts the bottom of the cliffs.
 Go left for Rite of Spring and Dihedral Section; go right for Fall Wall and Merimere Face.

 Weather station 3.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Peak:

 Featured Route For East Peak